 - Report to the Executive Committee periodically on the programmatic and financial status of the CHI conference and all other SIGCHI-sponsored and co-sponsored conferences

-- Working with the Vice-President for Membership and Communications to coordinate volunteer development, and to coordinate conference attendee/membership surveys
+- Working with the Vice-President for Membership and Vice-President for Communications to coordinate volunteer development, and to coordinate conference attendee/membership surveys

 - Working with the Vice President for Publications on issues related to the paper review process for archival conferences

 The Vice-President for Conferences shall have the power to delegate specific responsibilities to other members of committees organized to facilitate conferences.
 The membership of these committees is subject to approval by the SIGCHI Executive Committee.
 The President shall have the power to delegate conference sponsorship, budget approval, and/or contracting decisions to the Vice President for Conferences.
 All such delegations shall be reported to the Executive Committee, recorded in the minutes, and relayed to the appropriate staff at ACM.